 You could listen to music typical of the country or their popular music and try to work out what the lyrics mean-you’ll probably find you already know some of them!
 There are lots of cool songs to learn to help you remember dates, months, days of the week and even grammar.
 There are also some great films and TV shows to watch, all while practicing your listening of course!

-Oh and the buzz doesn’t stop when the school bell rings, there are tonnes of fun, interactive free games and podcasts online to help you learn your language when at home or out and about.
+Oh and the buzz doesn’t stop when the school bell rings, there are interactive free games and podcasts online to help you learn your language when at home or out and about.
 Learning a language will really widen your knowledge and understanding of the world and everyone's place within it and you’ll have a really fun time doing in the process.